RWTH-EBC/TEASER/README.md

 allows the creation of archetype buildings as well as the representation of existing buildings and the calculation of simulation parameters for reduced oder models.
-It is being developed at the E.ON Energy Research center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University.
+It is being developed at the E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University.

-The full documentation of TEASER including examples and description of modules, classes and functions can be found in [here](http://pythonhosted.org/teaser/).
+The full documentation of TEASER including examples and description of modules, classes and functions can be found [here](http://pythonhosted.org/teaser/).

 This GitHub page will be used to further develop the library and make it available under the